• Skip to primary navigation

 Toppings

-I suggest about one pound of browned Italian sausage, a chopped ½ green pepper, 4 oz of pepperoni, and then topped with 3-4 cups of mozzarella cheese.
-I like to toss a bit more pepperoni on the cheese to brown.
+I suggest about one pound of browned Italian sausage, a chopped ยฝ green pepper, and 4 oz of pepperoni, topped with 3-4 cups of mozzarella cheese.
+I like to toss a bit more pepperoni on the cheese before baking.

 How to Bake Pizza in the Oven